Utah Jazz

 NBATA Member Since: 2003-09, 2019

-Phillips comes to the Jazz after spending two years with Athlete Health First as their Director of Performance, consulting with teams and elite individual athletes utilizing Integrated Manual Therapy and designing injury management and performance programming.
-Prior to this, Phillips managed and owned two facilities in Denver, CO from 2009-2017… SportXcel, which catered to youth, collegiate and professional athletes and MuvLab, which specialized in adult fitness and post-physical therapy/return to activity programming.
-He also helped found the SportXcel Youth Fitness Foundation, a Non-Profit which helped provide fitness equipment and physical education programs for low income and STEM schools in the Denver Public School district.
-He was the Medical Director for the 2012 Women’s NCAA Basketball Final Four and attended the 2012 London Olympics as a performance consultant for Egypt Track & Field.
-He served as an ATC Concussion Spotter for the NFL during the 2017 and 2018 seasons.
+Phillips came to the Jazz after spending two years with Athlete Health First as their Director of Performance, consulting with teams and elite individual athletes utilizing integrated manual therapy and designing injury management and performance programming.
+Prior to this, Phillips managed and owned two facilities in Denver, Colo., from 2009-2017: SportXcel, which catered to youth, collegiate and professional athletes and MuvLab, which specialized in adult fitness and post-physical therapy/return to activity programming.
+He also helped found the SportXcel Youth Fitness Foundation, a non-profit which helped provide fitness equipment and physical education programs for low income and STEM schools in Denver Public Schools.
+He was the medical director for the 2012 Women’s NCAA Basketball Final Four and attended the 2012 London Olympics as a performance consultant for Egypt Track & Field.
+He served as an ATC concussion spotter for the NFL during the 2017 and 2018 seasons.

-Phillips returns to the NBA after serving as the Assistant ATC for the Denver Nuggets from 1998-2004 and as the Head Strength & Conditioning Coach/Assistant ATC of the Phoenix Suns from 2004-2009.
+Phillips previously worked in the NBA as Assistant ATC for the Denver Nuggets from 1998-2004 and Head Strength & Conditioning/Assistant ATC of the Phoenix Suns from 2004-2009.
 He also assisted the Colorado Avalanche from 1999-2003 with minor league call-ups during the Stanley Cup Playoffs.

-He is a member of the National Athletic Trainers Association (NATA) and certified as a Performance Enhancement Specialist (PES) and Corrective Exercise Specialist (CES) from the National Academy of Sports Medicine (NASM).
-He received a Master’s degree in Injury Prevention and Performance Enhancement from California University of Pennsylvania in 2005 and did his undergraduate at Colorado State University, where he was in the student athletic training program and ran track and cross country from 1993-98.
+He is a member of the National Athletic Trainers Association (NATA) and certified as a performance enhancement specialist (PES) and corrective exercise specialist (CES) from the National Academy of Sports Medicine (NASM).
+He received a master’s degree in injury prevention and performance enhancement from California University of Pennsylvania in 2005 and did his undergraduate at Colorado State University, where he was in the student athletic training program and ran track and cross country from 1993-98.
+He and his wife, Liza, live in Holladay and are proud parents of Sydney, Joey, Gena, Jackson, Aleena and Dillon.

 Jamal Cort